Pope John XXIII: Doctor of the Church

+Relationship with Padre Pio

+According to the Italian historian Sérgio Luzzatto, the relationship between Pope John XXIII and Pio of Pietrelcina (or "Padre Pio") was controversial and characterized by skepticism and criticism of Padre Pio made by John XXIII.
+He also accused Padre Pio of being a fraud and a lost soul who had an almost medieval faith and incorrect relationships with several women.

+However, another source stated that John XXIII's attitude towards Padre Pio was generally very positive but that, due to the wrong and negative information he received, John XXIII became quite skeptical and critical.
+However, according to this same source, shortly before his death, the Pope confessed that he had been wrongly informed and recognized the holiness of Padre Pio, and even asked Padre Pio to pray for him.

 Consistories

 The pope created 52 cardinals in five consistories, including his successor who would become Pope Paul VI.
 John XXIII decided to expand the size of the College of Cardinals beyond its limit of seventy that Pope Sixtus V established in 1586.
 The pope also reserved three additional cardinals "in pectore" in 1960 which meant he secretly named cardinals without revealing their identities.
 The pope died before he could reveal these names, therefore meaning that these appointments were never legitimized.
-John XXIII also sought to further internationalize the College of Cardinals like Pius XII attempted, while also naming the first ever cardinals from countries such as Japan (Peter Doi) and Tanzania (Laurean Rugambwa).
+John XXIII also sought to further internationalize the College of Cardinals like Pius XII attempted, while also naming the first-ever cardinals from countries such as Japan (Peter Doi) and Tanzania (Laurean Rugambwa).
 Unlike his predecessor, John XXIII held frequent consistories in a marked departure from Pius XII, returning to the frequency seen in the earlier 20th century.

 John XXIII also issued a rule in 1962 mandating that all cardinals should be bishops; he himself ordained as bishops the twelve non-bishop cardinals in April 1962.

-According to a June 2007 interview, Loris Francesco Capovilla revealed that Francesco Giuseppe Lardone was one of the cardinals that John XXIII had reserved in pectore in 1960.
+According to a June 2007 interview, Loris Francesco Capovilla revealed that Francesco Lardone was one of the cardinals that John XXIII had reserved in pectore in 1960.
 According to Capovilla, Lardone's precarious position in Turkey meant that he would have to abandon his position if he were named to the cardinalate.
 Lardone was of the opinion that he could assist bishops in the Iron Curtain from his posting which he would be unable to do if he was relocated to accept a position in Rome.
 In November 1960, in preparation for the next consistory, John XXIII offered the cardinalate to Diego Venini who declined the offer.